Patent trolls take it on the chin in new Supreme Court ruling

 The ruling is a blow to companies that hold patents almost solely so they can sue companies into financial awards.

 Law school academics now expect many cases to move to Delaware, where many companies are incorporated, as well as to tech hubs like California and Massachusetts.

 There, not only will the companies being sued be better equipped to fight off trolls, owing to their home court advantage, but according to the WSJ, the cases may well take longer to process, too.
-This could prove especially true of Delaware, whose judges will undoubtedly be facing much heavier patent caseloads and don’t have the same machinery in place to churn through them as in rural east Texas, which has reportedly been home to an astonishing 30 percent of patent cases in recent years.
+This could prove especially true of Delaware, whose judges will undoubtedly be facing much heavier patent caseloads and don’t have the same machinery in place to churn through them as in Texas, which has reportedly been home to an astonishing 30 percent of patent cases in recent years.

-Apple, Samsung, Microsoft and Google are frequently embroiled in such patent disputes.
-Today’s ruling had nothing to do with tech companies, however.
+Apple, Samsung, Microsoft and Google are frequently embroiled in such patent disputes, but today’s ruling had nothing to do with tech companies.
 Instead, the high court was ruling today on a legal battle between the beverage flavoring company TC Heartland LLC and the food and beverage company Kraft Heinz Co.

 0